Wool Care: 4 Ways to Ban Pilling and Keep Cashmere Fresh

 November 19, 2016 | Filed in: Your Closet

 Even the most luxurious, high-quality merino and cashmere wool can fall victim to occasional pilling.
 But don’t freak out: MM’s sweaters are easy to take care of when you know what you’re doing.
-Here, our knitwear expert Annie Lim shares her brilliant tips.
+Here, our knitwear expert Annie Lim shares her brilliant tips for cashmere wool care.

 1. Spot clean.

 I once bought a white cashmere top (a bad idea, considering what a messy eater I am), and on the very first wear, I got specks of chocolate on it.
 I forced myself not to touch them all day; when I got home, I used cold water, the tiniest bit of mild detergent, and a Q-tip to gently rub out the stains.
 It worked like a charm.

 Usually, spot cleaning will do the trick, but if a stain looks more severe, play it safe and go to the dry cleaner.
 Be sure to tell the cleaner what caused the stain—it’ll help them figure out how to attack it.

 2. More sweater spray, less washing.

 My most important advice for wool and cashmere is to not wash it so frequently.
 I usually try to wear mine 4-5 times between washes or dry cleaning visits.
 After each wear (especially if I’ve gone to a restaurant that serves stinky but delicious food), I lightly spritz the sweater with Wool & Cashmere Spray from The Laundress, and then let the yarns rest a bit before I fold it and put it away.
 The spray has a great cedar smell, removes odors, and has a nontoxic formula with anti-bacterial properties.

 When it is time to wash your sweater, always use cold water.
 Hot water + friction = felting/shrinking, which you obviously want to avoid.

 MM’s merino wool is specially coated to minimize shrinking during the machine-washing process, but be sure to still use cold water.